Dr Sana Murrani

 School of Architecture, Design and Environment (Faculty of Arts & Humanities)

 Main role: Lecturer in Architecture.

 Architecture History and Theory Stream Leader

-I am an experimental architect and theorist in spatial practice, and currently holds the position of Lecturer in Architecture at Plymouth University, UK.
-I studied Architecture in Baghdad University School of Architecture at both under-graduate and post-graduate level.
+Sana Murrani is an experimental architect and theorist in spatial practice, and currently holds the position of Lecturer in Architecture at Plymouth University, UK.
+She studied architecture at Baghdad University School of Architecture at both under-graduate and post-graduate level.
 Sana is a member of the Planetary Collegium’s CAiiA-Hub in Plymouth, UK where she undertook her PhD on the subject of theoretical encounters and the critique of architectural representation and material culture under the influence of technology.
-Sana’s main research interest is in the fieldof liminal spatial and social practice with a particular focus on the transient conditions of Worldmaking.
-My work focuses on linking contemporary spatial philosophy and current critical theories of socialpractice influenced by technoscience in order to reveal the conditions of the marginalised, the contested and the peripheral in any inhabited situation/urbancontext.
-In my work I use inter/trans-disciplinary methodologies such assecond-order cybernetics, transmedia representation tools/mapping, and digital anthropology.
+Sana’s main research interest is in the field of liminal spatial and social practice with a particular focus on the transient conditions of Worldmaking.
+Her work focuses on linking contemporary spatial philosophy and current critical theories of social practice influenced by technoscience in order to reveal the conditions of the marginalised, the contested and the peripheral in any inhabited situation/urban context.
+In her work Sana uses inter/trans-disciplinary methodologies such as second-order cybernetics, transmedia representation tools/mapping, and digital anthropology.
 She has published in peer-reviewed journals and participated in international conferences and workshops.
 Sana is currently a reviewer for Leonardo Reviews: The International Society for the Arts, Sciences, and Technology and has been a guest reviewer for the Thinkers for Architects series published by Routledge.

 Roles on external bodies